“But sin, taking occasion BY THE COMMANDMENT, wrought in me all manner of concupiscence. For WITHOUT THE LAW sin was dead.” (ROMANS 7:8 KJV)

 “For he hath made him to be sin for us, who knew no sin; that we might BE MADE the righteousness of God in him.”
 (2 Corinthians 5:21 KJV)

-If we were only in The Spirit, we would be freed from this internal war between our sinful flesh nature and the real us in the Spirit.
+If we were only in The Spirit, we would be freed from this internal war between our sinful flesh thoughts and the real us in the Spirit.
 That is why upon physical death a believer goes directly to Heaven where there is no sin.
 Why?
 Because our Spirit has NO SIN.
 All our sins were paid for by Christ on that cross.
 One day we will become whole as Jesus resurrects our physical body into a glorified body without this disease of a sin nature.
 Until then we strive to walk in The Spirit because the Spirit is the new us now.
 And to be honest, that takes a while for a person to realize after their moment of Salvation.
-A process starts at our Salvation called our sanctification and it lasts until our physical death, or Rapture.
+A process starts at our Salvation called our sanctification (John 17:17) and it lasts until our physical death, or Rapture.

 “O wretched man that I am!”, Paul exclaims.
 He is so right isn’t he?
 It is so frustrating when we fail and sin.
 We know it is wrong and after we sin we just feel awful about it.
 It can really affect our fellowship with God because we are so ashamed to have sinned and so we shy away from God.
 My friends, do not do that!
 Instead, understand about this war going on inside you as a believer.
 Look what Apostle Paul, who had this struggle we believers all face, had to say in Romans 7: